wso2/docs-mi/en/docs/reference/connectors/google-pubsub-connector/googlepubsub-connector-example.md

 4. Forward the backend response to the API caller.

-    When you are invoking the created resource, the request of the message is going through the `/createTopic` resource.
+    When you are invoke the created resource, the request for the message is going through the `/createTopic` resource.
 Finally, it is passed to the [Respond mediator]({{base_path}}/reference/mediators/respond-Mediator/).
-The Respond Mediator stops the processing on the current message and sends the message back to the client as a response.
+The Respond Mediator stops the processing of the current message and sends the message back to the client as a response.

     1. Add the **respond mediator** to the **Design view**.